Religion in Uruguay: Demographics

 San Carlos Borromeo, Uruguay's oldest church, is located in San Carlos, Maldonado Department.

-According to a 2014 survey by the Pew Research Center, 57% of the population has a Christian background (42% Catholic and 15% Protestant), 37% said they were religious but unaffiliated, and 6% were 'other religion' which includes Baha'is, Buddhists, Jehovah’s Witnesses, The Church of Jesus Christ of Latter-day Saints (Mormons), the Valdense Church, Afro-Umbandists (a mix of Catholicism with African and Indigenous traditional), the (Unification Church, and Brahma Kumaris, along with a small number of Jews, Hindus and Muslims.
+According to a 2014 survey by the Pew Research Center, 57% of the population has a Christian background (42% Catholic and 15% Protestant), 37% said they were religiously unaffiliated, and 6% were 'other religion' which includes Baha'is, Buddhists, Jehovah’s Witnesses, The Church of Jesus Christ of Latter-day Saints (Mormons), the Valdense (Waldensian) Church, Afro-Umbandists (a mix of Catholicism with African and traditional Indigenous beliefs), the Unification Church, and Brahma Kumaris, along with a small number of Jews, Hindus and Muslims.

 Although the majority of Uruguayans do not actively practice a religion, they are nominally members of the Catholic Church.
 However, Protestants are more active.
 The first Anglican church in the country was erected in 1844 by British traders, and is considered a historical landmark.
 Other religious groups in Uruguay include the Latter-day Saints, Jehovah's Witnesses, and the Mennonites.
 It is widely considered the most secular nation in the Americas.
 One cause of this was that Spanish colonial missions sent priests to convert indigenous people, who had always been a very small population in Uruguay.

 According to a study by Latinobarómetro in 2010, 39% of Uruguayans are Roman Catholics and 11% are Evangelical Protestants.
 3% of the population practices other religions such as Buddhism, Judaism, Islam.
 Within that 3% are included those who refused to answer the survey.